Pulpoide/tourmaster-ai/README.md

 ### Production-Grade Multi-Agent System for Music Tour Management

-TourMaster AI is an intelligent, multi-agent orchestration system designed to automate and optimize the complex logistics of music tour management.
+Tourmaster AI is an intelligent, multi-agent orchestration system designed to automate and optimize the complex logistics of music tour management.
 Moving beyond simple chatbots, this system leverages a **Directed Acyclic Graph (DAG)** architecture to route natural language queries to specialized AI agents, complete with internal quality assurance and full observability.

 ## Architecture Overview